Update: Two down-bound lanes open for Claremont Access. Sherman Access is reduced to one lane.

 - Trees will not be planted in any boulevard locations where the width of grass area is less than 1.75 metres.

 Tree selection - We offer approximately 40 choices of native and some non-native trees which provide diversity to our streets and ensure that we plant trees suitable for the location.
 Planting a variety of trees reduces the loss of tree canopy due to disease and insect damage and increases the sustainability of our Urban Forest.
+Our Forestry Investigator will do a site inspection to assist in selecting a tree species that is site appropriate.

 Tree planting season